- Why Should I Install Fake Grass for Dogs?

 Drainage: Permeable [2,000+ in/hr]

-Incredible performance and value are what make Nile 70 our top-selling fake grass for dogs.
-A 71-ounce beautiful, lush, and soft natural grass replacement featuring delustered and UV stabilized Sport Green, Apple Green, and Olive grass blades with Field Green and Tan thatch that combine to create the perfect artificial grass solution at an affordable price point.
+One of our newest turf products, Aberdeen 84 is equipped with our proprietary “Dual Flow” drainage technology.
+An 84 oz. beautiful, lush, and soft natural grass replacement that’s 1.125″ tall featuring delustered and UV stabilized Summer Blend grass blades with Green and Tan thatch that combine to create the perfect artificial grass solution at an affordable price point.
+We hope that the incredible performance and value make Aberdeen 84 one of Ideal Turf’s top-selling artificial grass varieties.

 Recommended Use: Light to Heavy Traffic